tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/产品简介/地域和访问域名_intl_en.md

 >- BucketName is the name you define when you create a bucket.
 For more information, see [Bucket Naming Convention](https://cloud.tencent.com/document/product/436/13312#.E5.91.BD.E5.90.8D.E8.A7.84.E8.8C.83).
 >- APPID is the account number assigned to you after you register in Tencent Cloud.
 It is a unique number which cannot be modified.
 You can view it in **Account Information** in the [Tencent Cloud Console](https://console.cloud.tencent.com).
 >- For more information on regions supported by previous versions, see [Region List for Previous Versions](https://cloud.tencent.com/document/product/436/7777).
->- The Shenzhen Finance and Shanghai Finance regions cannot interconnect with other public cloud regions.
+>- Finance regions cannot interconnect with other public cloud regions.

 ### Mainland China